 dr. ir.
-J. Xie
+J. (Jingxiu Xie - JX) Xie

-Jingxiu Xie’s expertise lies in the synthesis and evaluation of catalytic performance of solid catalysts, with a special focus on using fixed-bed micro-reactors to gain mechanistic insights.
+Jingxiu Xie’s expertise lies in the synthesis and evaluation of catalytic performance of solid catalysts, with a special focus on using fixed-bed reactors to gain mechanistic insights.
 Synthesis methods provide options to design and develop catalysts with tailor-made properties and this allows structure-performance relationships of catalysts to be established.
 She had been responsible for test rigs ranging from high-throughput parallel reactor set-ups to single reactor advanced kinetic set-ups (steady state isotopic kinetic analysis, co-feed transients and tapered element oscillating microbalance).

 Her team aims to convert CO2/CO/H2 to useful chemcials and fuels through design of catalysts, reactors and processes at industrially relevant conditions.
 There are currently 4 PhD candidates and 2 MSc students.